 Novel Coronavirus (COVID-19) Cancellations

-Volunteers can still participate in Select Organized Litter Obliterators (SOLO) cleanups.
+Volunteers can participate in Select Organized Litter Obliterators (SOLO) cleanups.

 And as a thank you to our Forest Preserves volunteers, we invite you to go on an audio-guided forest therapy walk celebrating you.
 Try the Belonging Forest Therapy Walk.